JoshHyde9/JimsMusicBot/README.md

 ### For Visual Studio
 0 - Download the zipped file.
-1 - Open the MusicBot.sln and intall the required packages.
+1 - Open the MusicBot.sln and intall the required packages using NuGet Package Manager.
 2 - In the settings.json input your own YouTube API key and own Discord Token in the space provided.

 ### For Text Editors